ykhwong/neo4j-to-agensgraph/README.md

 * Originally written in Perl, and subsequently ported to Python.
 * '--graph=GRAPH_NAME' option cannot be omitted because every graph-related elements including vertices and edges must be stored in the repository.
 * '--import-to-agens' option depends on the AgensGraph command line interface tool(agens).
 Connection-related options will be all forwarded to the interface.
-* Multiple labels from Neo4j are automatically treated as the label inheritances in AgensGraph due to the architectural differences between the two databases.
+* Multiple labels from Neo4j are automatically converted to the label inheritances in AgensGraph due to the architectural differences between the two databases.
 The parent vertex labels that start with "AG_MULV_(number)" will be created in the target side.

 ### USAGE
 ```